 - SkyDrive is an MS product that is used to store files online so that it can be accessed from anywhere.

 Creating and managing workbooks and worksheets is an essential part of excel 2013.
 And now that you have learned it, you might wish to master excel, or take another leap forward, and step into business analytics.
-With Simplilearn Business Analyst Master’s Program, you will not just be able to master excel, but other BI tools like, Tableau, Power BI, Jira and various other tools too!
+With Simplilearn's Business Analytics for Strategic Decision Making with IIT Roorkee, you will not just be able to master excel, but other BI tools like, Tableau, Power BI, Jira and various other tools too!
 Enroll now, and start your journey to becoming a successful business intelligence professional now